neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 ## Resources

-Download the require [Icons](https://lucide.dev/icons/) and save it in an "assets" folder within your app's main directory.
+Download the required [Icons](https://lucide.dev/icons/) and save them in an "assets" folder within your app's main directory.

 ## Deploying Your Project